dd32/td-gh-ex/readme.txt

 == Changelog ==

+= 1.4.5 - 2020.07.05 =
+* Added search option with the font selection dropdown
+* Redesigned 404 page

 = 1.4.4 - 2020.06.29 =
 * Improved comment form style
 * Fixed an issue with the single.php